 Root canal therapy is a common procedure performed at our Owings Mills, MD dentist office.
 This treatment is mistakenly thought to be very painful yet root canal therapy is generally no more painful than a tooth filling.

 Patients are actually relieved of their tooth pain once the root canal procedure is in progress and the infected tissue is removed.
 The infection of the canal is what causes tooth pain, not the root canal procedure.
-A root canal is a conservative treatment that allows you to keep your natural tooth structure which is preferable to the alternative – tooth extraction.

 Overview: Root Canal Therapy